How can we help you?

 Activities during the development stage of the wind farm have included:

-• installation of wind monitoring equipment such as masts or remote sensing units
+- installation of wind monitoring equipment such as masts and, remote sensing units

-• environmental impact assessment, including potential biodiversity, noise, visual, traffic, socioeconomic, bushfire, heritage, aviation and other impacts
+- environmental impact assessment, including evaluation of potential biodiversity, noise, visual, traffic, socioeconomic, bushfire, heritage, aviation and other impacts

-Project development is complex and requires continuous adjustment to meet the NSW Department of Planning and Environment’s stringent environmental requirements and the challenging technical requirements of connecting a power station to the grid network.
+Project development is complex and requires continuous adjustment to meet the NSW Department of Planning, Housing and Infrastructure (DPHI) stringent environmental requirements and the challenging technical requirements of connecting a power station to the grid network.

-The NSW Department of Planning and Environment (DPE) will assess the project as a State Significant Development (SSD) under Division 4.7 of Part 4 of the Environmental Planning & Assessment Act 1979 (EP&A Act).
-This assessment will take into account the findings of the Environmental Impact Statement (EIS), which was lodged with DPE in late 2022 and was on public exhibition between November 2022 and January 2023.
-The EIS was prepared by a qualified independent environmental consultant supported by specialist sub-consultants who completed detailed technical assessments of potential noise, visual, biodiversity, transport and other environmental impacts.
+The NSW Department of Planning, Housing and Infrastructure (DPHI) will assess the project as a State Significant Development (SSD) under Division 4.7 of Part 4 of the Environmental Planning & Assessment Act 1979 (EP&A Act).
+This assessment will take into account the findings of the Environmental Impact Statement (EIS), as well as the Submissions Report, Amendment Report and subsequent Submissions Report in response to the Amendment Report.
+The EIS, Submissions Report and Amendment Report were prepared by qualified independent environmental consultants supported by specialist sub-consultants who completed detailed technical assessments of potential noise, visual, biodiversity, transport and other environmental impacts.

 In addition, the project has been referred to the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) for assessment and approval under the Environment Protection and Biodiversity Conservation (EPBC) Act.